cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 refresh all pre-aggregations marked with the [`scheduledRefresh`](/pre-aggregations#scheduled-refresh) parameter.

-Please consult the [Production Checklist][ref-production-checklist-refresh] for best practices on running background refresh in production environments.
+Please consult the [Production Checklist][ref-prod-list-refresh] for best practices on running background refresh in production environments.

 ```js
 cube(`Orders`, {